 It wouldn't be fair of me to generalise about other people do; in each profession, there is a lot of variation in the way individual practitioners work.
-You can find out more about what I do and why I do it, though, by looking at the conditions and research on this site, the page about my overall approach and the page that talks about my approach to complex, long-standing and difficult-to-treat conditions.
+You can find out more about what I do and why I do it, though, by looking at the page about my overall approach and the page that talks about my approach to complex, long-standing and difficult-to-treat conditions.

 How long do your treatments go for?